Wind Speed: 2.640kn

 Joe Adams

-Joe works alongside Glenn as his number two.
+Joe works alongside Guy as his number two.
 A former tradesman he felt the call of the sea and quickly learnt different skills including; boat handling (RYA L2), VHF (Radio User), first aid, Oil spill recovery and customer engagement.
 A lovely guy, with a smile and a welcome hello before you even see him.

-Harbour Operative
+Harbour Assistant

 Harbour Apprentice